joao8991/pokemon-app/README.md

 ## Design improvements

 - install a UI Components Library like Chakra UI to have some components that improve UX, e.g. search bar with autofill and suggestion
+- create contend loaders for loading, always give a good feeling to the users

 # Note about the PokeAPI Graphql Problem